Statistics Chapter 4 Homework Answers

 Example Problem: A fair coin is flipped 10 times.
 What is the probability of getting exactly 6 heads?

-Here, n = 10, p = 0.5, and k = 6.
-Using the binomial probability formula, we calculate the probability.
+Here, n = 10, p = 0.Consider this: using the binomial probability formula, we calculate the probability.
+And 5, and k = 6.
 You would plug these values into the formula and calculate the result.

 B. Normal Distribution